leslie-alldridge/sre-dashboard/README.md

 ### Todos

 Offline test suite - In Progress

-Wasn't able to achieve 100% test coverage in the timeframe I set, but was able to get a solid amount of testing done.
+I Wasn't able to achieve 100% test coverage in the timeframe I set, but was able to get a solid amount of testing done.